edwinclement08/browserstack-local-csharp/README.md

 [![Build Status](https://travis-ci.org/browserstack/browserstack-local-csharp.svg?branch=master)](https://travis-ci.org/browserstack/browserstack-local-csharp)

-C# bindings for BrowserStack Local.
+C# bindings for BrowserStackBeta Local.

 ## Setup

-Open the solution file `BrowserStack/BrowserStack.sln` in `Visual Studio`.
+Open the solution file `BrowserStackBeta/BrowserStackBeta.sln` in `Visual Studio`.
 The projects are `Visual Studio 2015` compatible.
 You will need to resolve the references from the `Solution Explorer`. `Visual Studio` with automatically download the references from NuGet.

 ## Example

 ```
-using BrowserStack;
+using BrowserStackBeta;

 # creates an instance of Local
 Local local = new Local();